 The second of The Beatles' two performances at the Forest Hills Stadium in Queens, New York City was seen by 16,000 fans.

-On 28 August 1964 Bob Dylan introduced The Beatles to cannabis.
+On 28 August 1964 the future of rock 'n' roll changed forever, when Bob Dylan introduced The Beatles to cannabis.

-The first of two performances, the second of which took place the following night, in front of 16,000 fans at the Forest Hills Stadium in Queens, New York City.
+This was the first of two performances, the second of which took place the following night, in front of 16,000 fans at the Forest Hills Stadium in Queens, New …

 The Beatles performed for 14,000 fans at the Cincinatti Gardens venue in Cincinnati, Ohio.

-Having not failed to sell out any of the dates thus far on their US tour, The Beatles only managed to sell 7,000 tickets for their only concert at the spectacular Red Rocks Amphitheatre near Denver, Colorado, leaving 2,000 tickets unsold.
+After having sold out all the dates thus far on their US tour, The Beatles only managed to sell 7,000 tickets for their only concert at the spectacular Red …

 On another day off from their first US tour, The Beatles paid a visit to Burt Lancaster's house to watch Peter Sellers' film A Shot In The Dark.